lmangall/chatpay_cere_feature/Readme.md

-Certainly!
-Here's your text formatted with Markdown to emphasize key points:

----

-# ChatPay X Cere X Blockspace
+# ChatPay X Cere X WebZero

+tPay is a Telegram Mini Apps that brings decentralization to data acquisition for the common good, allowing users to sell their data instead of having it taken by large platforms.

+During this hackathon, we developed a feature that allows users to store the data generated during quests in a centralized manner, leveraging [Cere](https://www.cere.network/)'s technology.

-## Hackathon Judges and Organizers FAQ
+## FAQ

+_For The Hackhaton Jury and Organizers_

 ### Why so little code?
 Why is only one feature open source?